-As we continue through more changes and disruption, we witnessed the economy gradually reopened and social restrictions slowly lifted.
-Although new uncertainties around Victoria’s recent increase in cases, as well as clusters in parts of Sydney and regional NSW, continue to cause uncomfortable and uncertain times.
+As we continue through more changes and disruption, for a brief period we witnessed the economy gradually reopened and social restrictions slowly lifted.
+Although, new uncertainties around Victoria’s recent increase in cases, as well as clusters in parts of Sydney and regional NSW, continue to cause uncomfortable and uncertain times.

 “As time goes on we’re going to see more depression and despondency become apparent.
 The source of anxiety is going to be less in how people are handling things but a shift to those secondary considerations that aren’t directly related to the virus.
 It will be regarding the impact it’s having on their lives in areas such as relationships, career and income,” says Dr Jenkins.

 This means also learning to deal with the consequences of living through a pandemic.

 As the world adapts to contain and fight the virus, the medical profession will have to accept COVID-19 as a longer-term, evolving event.
 This may mean that social norms will not go back to how it was pre-COVID-19, the general public will conform to a heightened sense of hygiene, and we will deal with evolving sets of anxieties as they unfold.

 Looking after your own mental health while you look after the community